Capitol Corridor: Extensions

 A third track between Sacramento and Roseville is planned to start construction in 2021, which would allow an initial increase from one round trip per day to three, with plans for up to ten.
-Extension east to Reno, Nevada was deemed unlikely in the Vision Implementation Plan due to heavy freight traffic over Donner Pass and lack of funding, though plans for such an expansion are being studied in 2022.
+Extension east to Reno, Nevada was deemed unlikely in the Vision Implementation Plan due to heavy freight traffic over Donner Pass and lack of funding, though plans for such an expansion were studied in 2022 with 83% of respondents indicating they would use the service if more frequent passenger rail were provided between Sacramento and Reno.

 Extending service to downtown San Francisco by crossing the bay is being considered as part of a proposed second Transbay Tube.
 A study of a joint project providing a second crossing for BART began in 2019.
 San Francisco has not had direct intercity rail service since 1971.